Website Content Audit

 In this project, I identified usability and accessibility problems of the homepage of the website.

-Part 1: Identifying Usability & Accessibility Problems
+Identifying Usability & Accessibility Problems

 Upon my initial visit to the home page, I immediately noticed ongoing efforts to enhance the website's accessibility.
 This was evident from the presence of an accessibility toolbar located at the top right corner of the webpage.
-I proceeded to conduct accessibility analysis using webAIM WAVE.
+I proceeded to conduct an accessibility analysis using webAIM WAVE.
 Through this analysis, I discovered numerous positive elements, including the implementation of ARIA (Accessible Rich Internet Applications) and the incorporation of images with alternative text on the webpage.

 Nevertheless, my analysis also unveiled certain issues pertaining to the usability and accessibility of the webpage.